 - Alhambra, CA PD reported reported a 32% drop in burglaries and a 20% drop in vehicle theft since deploying in January 2013.
 The city reported its lowest month of crime in history in May 2014

-Police departments nationwide are facing budget freezes and deep cuts, requiring them to manage their resources more effectively while still responding to public demand for crime prevention and reduction.
+Law enforcement agencies nationwide are facing budget freezes and deep cuts, requiring them to manage their resources more effectively while still responding to public demand for crime prevention and reduction.

-Based on models for predicting aftershocks from earthquakes, PredPol’s patent-pending technology forecasts highest risk times and places for future crimes.
+PredPol’s patent-pending technology forecasts highest risk times and places for future crimes.
 The program complements officers’ intuition by targeting place-based prediction “boxes” as small as 500' by 500'.

 In contrast to technology that simply maps past crime data, PredPol applies advanced mathematics and adaptive computer learning.
 It has resulted in predictions twice as accurate as those made through existing best practices by building on the knowledge and experience that already exists.
+PredPol uses only three data points in making predictions: past type of crime, place of crime and time of crime.
+It uses no personal information about individuals or groups of individuals, eliminating any personal liberties and profiling concerns.